ergoplatform/ergo/papers/subblocks.md

 other block sections.

 This is not efficient at all.
-Most of new block's transactions are already available in a node's mempool, and bottlenecking network bandwidth after two minutes of delay is also downgrading network performance.
+Most of new block's transactions are already available in a node's mempool, and bottlenecking network bandwidth after two minutes of (more or less) idle state is also downgrading network performance.

 Also, while average block delay in Ergo is 2 minutes, variance is high, and often a user may wait 10 minutes for first confirmation.
 Proposals to lower variance are introducing experimental and controversial changes in consensus protocol.
 Changing block delay via hardfork would have a lot of harsh consequences (e.g. many contracts relying on current block delay would be broken).
-Thus it makes sense to consider weaker notions of confirmation.
+Thus it makes sense to consider weaker notions of confirmation which still could be useful for a variety of applications.

 Sub-Blocks
 ----------